 - They take steps to reduce any health and safety risks.

-- Plan their design work on information and data gathered in the pre-construction phase.
+- They plan their design work on information and data gathered in the pre-construction phase.

 CDM contractor

 A CDM contractor can be a freelancer, contractor or an organisation that undertakes or oversees construction work.
-The duties of CDM contractors do not vary and apply even when construction project employees are volunteers, contracted, permanent or self-employed.
+The duties of CDM contractors do not vary, and apply even when construction project employees are volunteers, contracted, permanent or self-employed.
+They must ensure compliance with CDM rules throughout the project.

 Alongside the CDM regulations 2015, other UK legislation that may apply to construction projects: